Easy Southern Candied Sweet Potatoes

+This is the perfect dish for holidays, celebrations, and Sunday dinners, and it is easy enough for weeknight meals.
 My mother-in-law introduced me to candied sweet potatoes for the first time over 30 years ago, and they have always been a staple on our holiday table.
-This candied version is a family favorite, and I hope it becomes a favorite for you and your family as well.
+This candied version is a tried and tested family favorite, and I hope it becomes a favorite for you and your family as well.

-Simplicity: The recipe’s simplicity makes it great for both seasoned cooks and beginners.
-With just a few basic ingredients and straightforward instructions, anyone can create this delicious and classic recipe without problems.
+• This glazed sweet potato recipe is unlike any other.
+With just a few basic ingredients, anyone can create this delicious and classic recipe without problems.

 Sweet Potatoes also go great with southern collard greens.